zldrobit/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.markdown

 To solve a computational challenge, most of the time you will end up using multiple functions of the library.
 Because of this, passing images to functions is a common practice.
 We should not forget that we are talking about image processing algorithms, which tend to be quite computational heavy.
-The last thing we want to do is further decrease the speed of your program by making unnecessary copies of potentially *large* images.
+The last thing we want to do is further increase the speed of your program by making unnecessary copies of potentially *large* images.

 To tackle this issue OpenCV uses a reference counting system.
 The idea is that each *Mat* object has